RobTillaart/ML8511/README.md

 ## Notes

-- 3V3 Sensor so do not connect to 5V directly.
+- 3V3 Sensor so do **NOT** connect to 5V directly.
 - do not forget to connect the EN to either an enablePIN or to 3V3 (constantly enabled).

-- library does not work with an external ADC. (todo?)
+## Future

+- test more
+- get unit tests up and running
+- investigate in calibration
+- check performance
+- investigate serial UV communication with UV led
+-